e-hossam96/AI-Powered-QA-System-for-ASAP_Systems/README.md

 # AI-Powered-QA-System-for-ASAP_Systems

 AI Powered Question Answering System using LLMs.
-This is a take home task implementation for **ASAP Systems Barcloud** that features simple RAG to answer user queries about specific topics.
-The system is a straight forward _converation-memory-conservative_ application.
+This is a take home task implementation for **ASAP Systems** that features simple RAG to answer user queries about specific topics.
+The system is a straight forward _conversation-memory-conservative_ application. `Hired`.

 ## Design Description